We have all experienced it – the new furniture we were so excited about begins to fade, crack, or fall apart after only a few years.

 Dust, scratches, or other unwanted particles become more apparent after applying the finish to the furniture.

-Look around the piece of furniture carefully, and also feel it with your hands.
-Look for blemishes, scratches, or other bumps on the finish indicating it was not completed with care.
+Look around the piece of furniture carefully, and feel it with your hands.
+Look for bumps, scratches, or other blemishes on the finish indicating it was not completed with care.

 While checking the finish, you should also make sure no nails, screws, or glue is visible on the outside.
 While these items help strengthen joints, they should not be visible on the furniture’s exterior.